antpher/regex-tutorial/Develop/gist-template.md

 ### Back-references

 A backreference identifies a previously matched group and looks for exactly the same text again.
+@"(\b\S+)\s+\1\b"

 ### Look-ahead and Look-behind

-Lookahead asserts that what immediately follows the current position is an uppercase letter while the lookbehind asserts that what immediately precedes the current position is a lowercase letter.
+Lookahead asserts that what immediately follows the current position is an uppercase letter.
+Lookbehind asserts that what immediately precedes the current position is a lowercase letter.
 Lookahead (?=foo)
 Lookbehind (?<=foo)